tamilselvan-asmltd/defect-detection/README.md

 Ensure your virtual environment is activated.

-1.  **Run Training:**
-    This will train the models, log runs to MLflow, and save the best model's information.
+1.  **Start MLflow Tracking Server (Optional, but Recommended for UI):**
+    If you want to view the MLflow UI and track experiments locally, start the MLflow UI server in a separate terminal:
     ```bash
-    python train/train.py
+    mlflow ui --host 0.0.0.0 --port 5000
     ```
+    Then open your web browser and navigate to `http://localhost:5000`.

+2.  **Run Training:**
+    This will train the models, log runs to MLflow under the `train/` experiment, and save the best model's information.
+    ```bash
+    python src/train.py
+    ```

-2.  **Run Evaluation:**
+3.  **Run Evaluation:**
     This will load the best model, evaluate it, and register it in the MLflow Model Registry.
+Evaluation runs will be logged under the `eval/` experiment.
     ```bash
-    python evaluation/evaluation.py
+    python src/evaluation.py
     ```

-3.  **Run Inference:**
+4.  **Run Inference:**
     This will pull the production model and perform sample inferences.
     ```bash
-    python inference/inference.py
+    python src/inference.py
     ```

-4.  **View MLflow UI:**
-    After running the scripts, you can view the MLflow UI to inspect runs, metrics, parameters, and the model registry:
-    ```bash
-    mlflow ui
-    ```
-    Then open your web browser and navigate to `http://localhost:5000` (or the port indicated by MLflow).

 ## GitHub Actions CI/CD